 Stowe is yet another incredibly charming and picturesque Vermont town located in the northern part of the state.
 It’s right next to the highest mountain peak in the whole of Vermont, Mount Mansfield, which is a popular destination for tourists.

 This town is an outdoor lover’s dream, mostly because it’s where Smuggler’s Notch State Park is located.
-This is a popular spot to go for skiing and snowboarding in the winter, but also camping, hiking, and more.
-It’s enjoyable for all ages!
+This is a popular spot to go for skiing and snowboarding in the winter, but also camping, hiking, and more in the summer.
+It’s enjoyable for all ages, with great restaurants and hotels, too.

 While this list is filled with tons of great places to visit in Vermont filled with charm, Stowe is one place you surely can’t miss.
 The famous von Trapp family (yes, from The Sound of Music) moved to Stowe to escape Austria during the Nazi era.
 Now it’s home to the Trapp Family Lodge, which is filled with a rich history.